Gydetti/website-virtualcounsel/docs/building/onboarding/README.md

 A GitHub Actions workflow is configured in `.github/workflows/ci.yml` to automatically run these checks on every pull request and push to the `main` branch.
 This ensures your site builds cleanly and passes all quality checks before deploying.

 If you ever need to revert to the previous setup, simply remove the `ci:verify` script from `package.json` and delete the `.github/workflows/ci.yml` file—your Husky hooks (image optimization on commit, build on push) will continue enforcing the existing workflow.

+## Landing & Resource Page Architecture

+The template features a dual-route system for content like e-books, whitepapers, or case studies, allowing them to be served both as focused landing pages and as fully integrated site resources:

+- **Shared Data Layer (`lib/data/resources.ts`)**:
+    - Defines a `Resource` type.
+    - Exports functions like `getResources()` and `getResourceBySlug(slug)` to fetch resource data.
+This data source is the single source of truth for content displayed on both landing and resource pages.
+- **Shared Content Component (`components/resources/ResourceContent.tsx`)**:
+    - Renders the actual content of a resource (hero, text sections, images, forms).
+    - Used by both `/landing/[slug]/page.tsx` and `/resources/[slug]/page.tsx`.
+- **Landing Pages (`app/landing/[slug]/page.tsx`)**:
+    - Wrapped in `app/landing/layout.tsx` which provides a minimal header (`LandingHeader.tsx`) and footer (`LandingFooter.tsx`).
+    - Designed for targeted campaigns (e.g., paid ads).
+    - Hidden from main navigation and sitemap to ensure focused user journeys.
+    - Feature flag: `siteConfig.features.enableLandingPages` controls their availability (guarded by `middleware.ts`).
+- **Resource Pages (`app/resources/[slug]/page.tsx`)**:
+    - Use the standard site layout (full header and footer).
+    - `app/resources/page.tsx` serves as an index, listing all available resources.
+    - Designed for organic discovery and included in the sitemap.
+- **Form Integration**:
+    - `components/resources/FormSection.tsx` typically handles form embeds (e.g., HubSpot, Typeform) for lead capture, especially on landing pages.

+This architecture ensures content is managed in one place (`lib/data/resources.ts`) but can be presented in two distinct contexts optimized for different acquisition channels.